select your package

 The National Broadband Network – or the Australian nbn™ – is here and it’s about time you found us because we are your new ISP.
 Our nbn™ broadband plans are hassle-free and we offer great rates between mates and no lock in contracts.

 We believe in great value internet service for everyone, so we have designed nbn™ internet plans to suit all users and households operating on any budget.
 When MATE is your nbn™ provider you stay in control of your costs with simple, straight forward options.
-Choose your peak time download speeds ranging from 10mbps through to the ultra fast 83 mbps and stay uncapped for life.
+Choose your typical busy period download speeds (7pm-11pm) ranging from 19mbps through to the super fast 208 mbps and stay uncapped for life.
 Yep, you read that right.
 You stay uncapped for life.

 We’re about making it fast and easy to get online.
 We want to offer everyone the best value rates – Mates rates – get the best possible price and ensure that you’re connected, configured and ready to surf the Internet as soon as possible.
 You stay in control of your service.
 We don’t hit our customers up for hidden costs, cap your download speeds or hide anything in the fine print – you don’t need a lock in contract between mates.